rakuten-frontend/rex-react-component-starter-kit/README.md

 ### How to report code coverage

 ```
-npm test -- -coverage
+npm test -- --coverage
 ```

-and coverage report will be generated under `./coverage/` directory.
+and you can find your coverage report in `./coverage/` directory.

 ## How to build